Quantum Correlations in the Minimal Scenario: Proofs

 \begin{lem} Given two quadratic polynomials $f_i(x)=b_i-(x-a_i)^2$, $\,i=1,2$, the following are equivalent: \begin{itemize} \item[(1)] There exists a point $u \in \Rl$ such that $f_1(u)\geq0$ and $f_2(u)\geq0$. \item[(2)] $b_1\geq0 \,\land\, b_2\geq0 \,\land \, \left[\,b_1+b_2-(a_1-a_2)^2\geq0\,\lor \, 4 b_1 b_2 - (b_1+b_2-(a_1-a_2)^2)^2 \geq0\,\right]$. \end{itemize} If one demands strict inequality then the following are also equivalent: \begin{itemize} \item[(1')] There exists a point $u\in \Rl$ such that $f_1(u)>0$ and $f_2(u)>0$. \item[(2')] $b_1>0\,\land \,b_2>0\,\land\, \left[\,b_1+b_2-(a_1-a_2)^2\geq0\,\lor\,4 b_1 b_2 - (b_1+b_2-(a_1-a_2)^2)^2 >0\,\right]$. \end{itemize} \end{lem}

+There is a very simple algebraic proof of this result which starts by solving $f_i(u)\geq0$ for the domain of $u$ that ensures positivity.
+Here we instead present a geometric proof based on \reff{fig:2para}.
+This proof contains additional insights that allow verifying that $\Qm$ is semialgebraic but not basic semialgebraic, and the semialgebraic description is not unique.

-\begin{proof} This is based on \reff{fig:2para}.
-Clearly, both positivity ranges must be non-empty.
-So, unless $b_1,b_2\geq0$, there is nothing to prove.
-We can also trivially take care of the cases with $a_1=a_2$, because then the positivity intervals are contained in each other.
+\begin{proof}\\ Clearly, both positivity ranges must be non-empty.
+Therefore, it is necessary that $b_1,b_2\geq0$.
+We can also trivially take care of the cases with $a_1=a_2$, because then one positivity interval is contained in the other.
 The maximum of each parabola is clearly in the positivity interval.
 So if $b_1\geq(a_1-a_2)^2$ the maximum of the second parabola is in the positivity range of the first, and so there is a non-empty intersection.
 Symmetrically, this holds for $b_2\geq(a_1-a_2)^2$.
 This gives two closed rectangles in the $(b_1,b_2)$-plane with non-empty intersection.

 Next consider the intersection of the two parabolas.
 Their unique intersection point is